skoo1/ME454_2022/README.md

 ### Week 4. billiard and bowling
 Loading minigames with ball and pin objects and fences
 We can see more sophiscated collision works even with meshed objects

 ### Week 5. pendulum
 Loading vertical and horizon pendulums to see their swing motions
 We can apply apply torque to a joint of pendulums

+### Week 6-1 . oneball_topic
+with oneball_urdf node, we can see ball's position with subscriber node

+### Week 6-1 . oneball_topic, massAndInertia
+Loading box for translation and rotation to see their simple physics.
+We can apply apply force and torque to box